Hidden Springs Homestead may earn a commission for purchases made after clicking links on this page. Learn More.

 Spring Gardening Checklist

 - Review last year’s garden notes in your journal.
-What worked, what didn’t work?
-Keeping a garden journal works great for keeping records of seeds, planting dates, rainfall and such.
-It’s impossible to remember from one year to the next exactly what you did.
-And it will save so much time and failures.
+What worked, and what didn’t work?
+Keeping a garden journal works great for keeping records of seeds, planting dates, rainfall, etc. It’s impossible to remember from one year to the next exactly what you did.
+And it will save so much time and failure.